m1s3ry/minit-vita/README.md

 * The camera slows the framerate and doesn't save images.
 Use screenshots instead.
 * Palette swap shader has been disabled
 * At one point in the game, the stats room will have slow framerate
+* Not actually a bug, but the game has Xbox buttons graphics

 ## Credits
 Credits for the original game go to Kitty Calis, Jan Willem Nijman, Jukio Kallio & Dominik Johann.